api3dao/airnode/packages/operation/README.md

 # OR to start as a background process
 yarn run dev:eth-node:background

-# Deploy Airnode with API providers, templates, requesters etc. This creates a "deployment" file in a deployments/ folder.
+# Deploy Airnode RRP with API providers, templates, requesters etc. This creates a "deployment" file in a deployments/ folder.
 yarn run dev:eth-deploy

 # Make requests for Airnode to action